The Landlord and Tenant Board Ontario plays a major role in the relationship between landlords and tenants.

 This is also important if you are creating a legal apartment within your own home (also known as an accessory apartment or duplex).
 There are different insurance policies around these setups and the last thing you want is a nullified insurance policy.

-While renting a portion of your house for a monthly rate is pretty straight forward, the rental should be treated as a business.
-You can deduct certain related expenses from your gross rental income.
+While renting a portion of your house for a monthly rate is pretty straight forward, you should treat it as a business.
+You can deduct certain related expenses from your gross rental income of your real estate investments.

-These include mortgage interest, property taxes, insurance, maintenance costs, property management fees and utility bills (unless the utilities are your tenant’s responsibility).
+These include mortgage interest, property taxes, insurance, maintenance costs, property managers fees and utility expenses (unless the utilities are your tenant’s responsibility).

 If your expenses end up exceeding your rental income in a given year, you may be able to deduct this loss from any other sources of income you have, provided you have a reasonable expectation of profit.
 However, you should discuss this with your accountant.

-Also remember, as a rental property you’re required to put 20% downpayment on it.
+Also remember, as a rental property requires you to put 20% downpayment on it.
 Many landlords and investors forget this and then find themselves in trouble when it comes time to get a mortgage.
 Read: what’s the difference between a deposit and a downpayment?

 As a landlord in Ontario, the goal is that the rent you bring in covers the cost of all the expenses.
-This is known as cashflow.
-If your property does not cashflow, it’s known as “cashflow negative”.
+Anything extra is cashflow.
+If your property does not cashflow, it’s “cashflow negative”.

 Landlords sometimes think they can just increase rent as required to make cashflow.
-However, there are very strict guidelines determined by the Landlord and Tenant Board Ontario about this.
+However, there are very strict guidelines with the Landlord and Tenant Board Ontario about this, including provide proper notice and respecting the Ontario Rent Guidelines.

 Everyone knows stories of nightmare tenants who generate endless noise complaints, damage property and even stop paying rent.
 However, there are a couple things a landlord can do to try to reduce the chances of having one of these tenants move into their home.